jarekb84/Grandus/.roo/rules-architect-planner/02-epic-review-process.md

     *   For each significant referencing file found by `search_files`:
         *   Use `read_file` to **READ and ANALYZE its content thoroughly.**
         *   Determine **HOW the imported symbol is USED** and **WHAT OTHER RESPONSIBILITIES** this file handles.
-        *   **Evaluate against SRP:** Does this file mix unrelated concerns (e.g., UI rendering + core logic setup)?
+        *   **Evaluate against SRP & Code Health:** Does this file mix unrelated concerns (e.g., UI rendering + core logic setup)?
 Compare against `05-architecture-patterns.md`.
-Explicitly note potential SRP violations.
+Explicitly note potential SRP violations. **Also, note if the file appears excessively large (e.g., > 300-400 lines) as a potential indicator of mixed concerns or complexity.**
         *   Identify the purpose of the interaction and other potential issues.

 7.  **Phase 5: Synthesis & Story Plan Evaluation:**